 [ what kept actually is ]

 kept is a home and life memory app.
-You add the things you always forget — appliances, contractors, warranties, kids' sizes, paint colors, model numbers, service dates — and it holds them for you.
+You add the things you always forget: appliances, contractors, warranties, kids' sizes, paint colors, model numbers, service dates.
+It holds them for you.
 Organized, searchable, always there when someone asks.

 You scan a barcode and it fills in the details.
 You type a contractor's name and it stores their number, what they charged, and when to call them again.
 You add your kid's shoe sizes by brand.
 You set a reminder for the furnace filter.
 It takes seconds.
 It lasts forever.